 The atmosphere of a company is very important, but it’s also one of the easiest aspects of company culture to get wrong.
 Company atmosphere encompasses levels of professionalism, business traditions, and employee inclusivity.
 The mistake a lot of organizations make is getting too comfortable in their ways.
 The atmosphere becomes stagnant and the business struggles to keep growing.

 It’s important to check the company atmosphere on a regularly basis to ensure professionalism standards are being met by all levels of leadership.
 The hiring team should also be reviewed to ensure the company’s hiring practices are inclusive and diverse.
-No team, department, or leadership level should be left out of this assessment.
+No team, department, or leadership level should be left out of this cultural assessment fit.
 If you want your company culture to flourish, everyone needs to participate.

 Company culture can even influence employee attitude.
 Motivators like leadership boards and sales rewards can create a competitive attitude among employees while an office softball team can create an attitude of collaboration and teamwork.
 Integrating different mechanisms like team sports or internal competitions can engage employees and build the company culture you desire.
 However, make sure the activity you provide promotes the type of attitude and culture you’re trying to build.